-A lawn mower won’t start when there is insufficient or bad fuel; a dirty spark plug; a plugged air filter; a clogged fuel system; a dirty carburetor; a bad battery; loose or corroded wires and terminals; a bad starter solenoid; or a bad safety switch.
+A lawn mower won’t start when there is bad fuel, a dirty spark plug, a plugged air filter, a clogged fuel system, a dirty carburetor, a clogged fuel cap, or a bad safety switch.

 If you are unsure of your mechanical skills, it’s best to take your lawn mower to a professional repair shop to prevent further damage to the mower or personal injury.

 In this guide, I share information on troubleshooting a starting problem, a troubleshooting chart, and a summary of each item that can cause a starting problem.